songdan1988git/Web3-collaboration/grants/speculative/Bullet-Zokrates.md

 * Reduce data storage on the chain
 * Reduce the amount of computation on the chain.

-This project is an analogous famework based on Bullet-proof and provide toolchain for the parachain in polkadot, to enhancement the Scalability and can be used as a expansio nmechanism
+This project is an analogous famework based on Bullet-proof and provide toolchain for the parachain in polkadot, to enhancement the Scalability and can be used as a expansion nmechanism

 The outstanding features of Bullet-Zokrates are following:

-* Based on the features of Bullet-proof, we do not need any trusted party or MPC to do pre-setup
+* Comprared with zksnarks, Bullet-Zokrates do not need any trusted party or MPC to do pre-setup
-* Based on the features of Bullet-proof, the proof is more shorted than zksnark
+* Comprared with zksnarks, the proof is more shorter
-* provide toolchain for the entire framework parachain
+* Provide toolchain for the entire framework on Parachain

 The high level principle is as follows(which is form the paper of the Zokrates, but can also illustrate the points).